 Austin, Texas—With bright yellow hair and a black blazer splashed with color, transgender artist and performer “Key Ring” leaned into the microphone on the floor of the Texas Senate chamber on March 23 to address members of the State Affairs committee during hearing about Senate Bill 12.
 “The language of this bill is … incredibly vague when it comes to defining what exactly a drag performer is and most likely to be utilized to accuse potentially any Texan of a sexually oriented performance,” she told the committee members.

 SB 12 would criminalize performances by people exhibiting as the opposite sex assigned at birth in front of a minor or in a public space if it “appeals to the prurient interest in sex.”
-Violators would face a Class A misdemeanor carrying a penalty of up to a year in jail, a $4,000 fine or both.
+Violators would face a Class A misdemeanor carrying a fine of $4,000, a one-year jail sentence, or potentially both.
 The bill would also let the state fine businesses $10,000 if they allow minors to attend so-called prurient drag performances.

 Key Ring made the three-hour drive down from Dallas to testify at the committee hearing because, she told Truthout, the bill presents a direct attack on her livelihood, as its passage could make it crime to merely perform in public as a transgender person in Texas.
 She said she already experiences harassment during performances in North Texas.
 “Truly this bill is an attack on First Amendment rights that are protected by the Constitution and of LGBTQIA-plus people to express themselves the way they see fit,” she told Truthout outside the Senate chamber prior to the hearing.

-The hearing also took up Senate Bill 1601, which would bar state funds from going to municipal libraries that allow drag performers to read books to minors if “the person being dressed as the opposite gender is a primary component of the entertainment” — even if the event does not appeal to the “prurient interest.”
+The hearing also took up Senate Bill 1601, which would prohibit city libraries that allow drag performers to read books to minors if “the person being dressed as the opposite gender is a primary component of the entertainment” from receiving state funds — even if the story time event has no “prurient” appeal.

 Key Ring was joined in testifying against the bills by an array of colorfully outfitted drag performers, some wearing bright pink wigs, striking makeup and glittering gowns, some sporting false beards and bolo ties.
 Public testimony was split overwhelmingly against the legislation at a ratio of about five-to-one, with many advocates describing the bills as an attempt to erase transgender people and drag performers from public life entirely.
 Despite this, the Texas Senate State Affairs Committee voted 6-2 on Monday to advance the bills to the full Senate.